Chemicals

 Reducing the use of PFAS

 Fristads is actively working with phasing out PFAS in the production, however PFAS is still used in few products where it is required to achieve correct certification and protection levels for the end users.
-During 2022, we phased out PFAS in all our fabrics except for certain PPE fabrics within the High Visibility and Flame/Flamestat categories.
-We also started working on a phase-out plan for PPE, an effort that will continue during 2023.
-To support the phasing out of PFAS in our industry, Fristads participates in a program initiated by RISE, called POPFREE Industry.
-We are also a part of the environmental organisation ChemSec’s initiative the PFAS Movement, which aims to phase these chemicals out of production.
+So far, we have phased out PFAS in all our fabrics except for certain PPE fabrics within the Flame/Flamestat categories.
+We are actively working on a phaseout plan for PPE and on developing multinorm PPE garments without PFAS.
+In 2023, we developed our first PFAS-free PPE garments with EN 13034 certification.
+To support the phasing out of PFAS in our industry, we are a part of the environmental organisation ChemSec’s initiative No to PFAS, which aims to phase these chemicals out of production.

 Reducing the use of PFAS